Hornan7/Cardano-Constitution-MVG/README.md

 ### Section 2: Requirements

 The Delegated Representatives shall be chosen at any time by the people of the Cardano Community, and shall be registered as such on the Cardano Blockchain.
-They represent themselves and those who have delegated their stake to them.
+They represent themselves and those who have delegated their stake to them. (i would put this instead - Mauro)

 The Delegated Representatives can be of any age without restrictions and shall be identified by a credential that can be either a verification key or a native/plutus script.